thinktomorrow/dynamic-attributes/README.md

 This is because of the integral connection with eloquent attribute logic and the way eloquent allows for behavioural change via inheritance.

 If you use another trait that also overrides one of these methods, you're gonna bump into a method collision and need to alias the trait methods.

+## Other packages
+There's another great package that provides a similar functionality and that's [spatie/laravel-schemaless-attributes](https://github.com/spatie/laravel-schemaless-attributes).
+It also provides a nosql-like behaviour for json columns but takes a different approach.
+The main difference is that our package allows to work with top-level attributes, which was a requirement for some of our projects.

 ## Testing